sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 The paper's ambitious title proved prophetic - Transformers began outperforming previous sequence models almost immediately, long before ChatGPT would bring this technology into the mainstream in 2022.
-Then the era of LLMs and genAI began where LLM stands for a large language model and genAI for generative AI.
+Then the era of LLMs and genAI began
+(LLM stands for a large language model and genAI for generative AI).
 Ever since,
 there have been unprecedentedly fast development and progress in these areas